 For all your questions about storing collected rainwater, Art Ludwig’s your man.
 His books give detailed diagrams, instructions, and troubleshooting for building ferrocement storage units, cisterns, and natural water storage areas.

 For those looking to jump in with two feet and create their own self-sufficient supply of collected rainwater, Michael Reynold’s Earthship books are irreplaceable.
 His experience-led diagrams, instructions, and philosophy behind his self-sufficient house designs are fantastic.
 So inspiring, in fact, that my husband and I are using his books to build our new house on our homestead.

-There are also quite a few off-grid YouTubers and bloggers who have built and implemented rainwater catchment systems as their primary sources of water.
+There are also quite a few off-grid YouTubers and bloggers who have built and implemented rainwater harvesting systems as their primary sources of water.
 “Off-Grid” with Doug and Stacy, “An American Homestead”, and Starry Hilder all have videos detailing their daily use of these independent systems, and most of them are active enough online that you could probably contact them with specific questions.

 Rainwater Harvesting Systems To Consider

 I’ve listed the systems I’ve used and seen in order of intensity, from a weekend project for your garden to a full-scale, independent water system that you could depend on as your main water supply.
-If you’re seriously interested in harvesting rainwater, you’ll need to do lots of research and find out what methods are best for you and your land.
+If you’re seriously interested in rainwater harvesting, you’ll need to do lots of research and find out what methods are best for you and your land.